ChromFound: Towards A Universal Foundation Model for Single-Cell Chromatin Accessibility Data: Methods

 \subsection{OCR Tokenization}

 To encode chromatin accessibility data, we treat each OCR as a token by three essential components: chromosome embedding, positional embedding for genomic coordinates, and continuous accessibility embedding.
 The tokenization integrates these components to form a comprehensive representation of each OCR.
-In the following, we detail the encoding strategy for each component.
+Our unified token representation is designed to address two fundamental challenges.
+First, by encoding start and end genomic coordinates through sinusoidal positional embeddings, ChromFound captures the full extent of each OCR, accommodating varying fragment lengths.
+Second, by avoiding reliance on a fixed OCR vocabulary, ChromFound flexibly represents tissue-specific or novel OCRs, thereby mitigating misalignment and dropout across tissues.
+In the following, we describe the encoding strategy for each component in detail.

 \textbf{Chromosome Embedding}: Chromosome identity is encoded using a learnable embedding lookup table.
 The size of the chromosome embedding lookup table is 25, with 24 corresponding to the number of human chromosomes and 1 designated for the padding token.
 We define the learnable embedding matrix $\mathbf{W}_{c} \in \mathbb{R}^{|\mathcal{C}| \times d_{\text{model}}}$ and the chromosome index $c_{j}$ of OCR $j$.
 ChromFound maps the $c_{j}$ to $\mathbf{E}_{c, j}$ by the following equation: